Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 • December: shoulder season – transition from the rainy season to the dry season

-Map showing the locations of Belize City, Ambergris Caye, Placencia and Tikal
+Map showing the locations of Belize City, Ambergris Caye, and Placencia in Belize, and Tikal in Guatemala

 Here is the climate you can expect in Belize City:

-Diagram showing the average monthly temperatures in Belize City, Belize
+Average monthly temperatures in Belize City in Belize

 Here is the climate you can expect in Ambergris Caye:

-Diagram showing the average monthly temperatures in Ambergris Caye, Belize
+Average monthly temperatures in Ambergris Caye in Belize

 Here is the climate you can expect in Placencia: